HappyDash/Flexbox-Introduction/README.md

 - Making all the children of a container take up an equal amount of the available width/height, regardless of how much width/height is available.
 - Making all columns in a multiple-column layout adopt the same height even if they contain a different amount of content.

+Flexbox makes a lot of layout tasks much easier.

 Open index.html for a demonstration of the effects different properties and values configurations have on flex content.